ttaubert/octoblog/source/_posts/2014-11-02-using-the-webcrypto-api-to-generate-onion-names-for-tor-hidden-services.markdown

 Lastly, the current implementation does not perform any safety checks that Tor might run on the generated key.
 All of these points would be great reasons for a follow-up post.

+> **Important**: You should use the keys generated with this code to run a hidden
+> service only if you trust the host that serves it.
+Getting your keys off of
+> someone else's web server is a terrible idea.
+Do not be that guy or gal.